Quiz de culture générale express : une activité de team building dynamique et conviviale.

 Answer: Gangnam Style by Psy.

-Operational Insight: Viral video moments are true cultural anchors for Millennials and Gen Z. This specific piece of information highlights the early, explosive global power of K-Pop and viral media, serving as excellent, internationally recognised pop culture trivia questions.
+Operational Insight: Viral videos serve as important cultural markers for Millennials and Gen Z. This example highlights the early global influence of K-Pop and viral media, making it a well-known and internationally recognised pop culture trivia question.

 5. Superhero Lore: Who is the actor most famously associated with portraying Captain America in the Marvel Cinematic Universe?